VictorVolovik/node-redis-caching/README.md

 npm install
 ```

-2. Make sure you have Redis installed and running on PORT 6379.
+2. Make sure you have Redis installed and running on port 6379

 3. Start project